 It is mostly influenced by :

-If you do find yourself with a low click through rate, we suggest you try changing one thing at a time (layout, subject line, what time of day you are sending) to find out where the problem is.
+If you find yourself with a low click through rate, we suggest you try changing one thing at a time (layout, subject line, send time) to try and determine where the problem is.

 The amount of times your message “bounces” will determine your bounce rate.
 A high hard bounce rate can be harmful to your newsletter as it can negatively impact your reputation.
 This means that inboxes may automatically register your message as spam.

-If you find there are a couple email addresses that continue to bounce, it is best to remove them from your mailing list.
+If you find there are a couple email addresses that continue to bounce with every email, it is best to remove them from your mailing list.

 We hope that these tips will help you create wonderful newsletters for your nonprofit!